 6. Try a lubricant laxative

-Lubricant laxatives such as mineral oil help by adding a slick coat to your intestines’ walls and the stool mass.
-This allows stool to retain water and move through your colon and out of your body more easily.
+Lubricant laxatives such as mineral oil add a slick coat to your intestines’ walls and the stool mass.
+This allows stool to retain water and move more efficiently through your colon and out of your body.

 7. Use a stool softener

-One common cause of constipation is dehydration, which can cause hard stool.
-Using a stool softener, such as docusate sodium (Colace) or docusate calcium (Surfak), can moisten the stool by pulling water from your intestines.
+Dehydration can cause hard stool.
+A stool softener, such as docusate sodium (Colace) or docusate calcium (Surfak), can moisten the stool by pulling water from your intestines.
 This allows the stool to exit your body more easily.

 8. Try an enema

-There are several types of enemas that you can try.
 Enemas work by softening stool enough to produce a bowel movement.
 Enemas use liquid to push stools out of the rectum.
-They can be purchased at a pharmacy or online.

 • sodium phosphate (Fleet)